txt/plm18/doc/project.md

     - How to exchange a card, give or take from another player?
     - Hot to reveal information
     - How to bluff
     - What are the win conditions?
-Lose/‚ÄùoutÄù conditions?
+Lose-close out conditions?
     - Starting states/deals/hands/piles
     - Turn structure -- ordered or turn less?
 Can it change during play?
     - How to make a game fun?
 Make it so that newbies don't die straight away, that